Priyanka-Panjiyar/Portfolio/README.md

 ### Methodology

 #### **1. Data Ingestion**
-- Extracted text from the PDF using tools like Adobe Acrobat or other PDF processing software.
-- Organized the raw data into Excel files for easy access and editing.
+- created three Amazon S3 bucket - raw, transform, and curated.
+- Uploaded the dataset in the raw bucket with "Standard" storage class

 #### **2. Data Profiling**
 - Reviewed the dataset for missing values, duplicates, and inconsistencies.
-- Ensured all critical fields (`Section`, `Subsection`, `Content`, and `Page`) were present and populated.
+- Ensured all critical fields were present and populated.

 #### **3. Data Cleaning**
 - Removed duplicate entries and redundant sections.
-- Standardized formatting for section titles and content (e.g., title case for section headers).
+- Standardized formatting for section titles and content.
 - Addressed missing values by merging related sections or adding placeholders.

-#### **Outputs**
+#### **Deliverables**
-- Saved the cleaned dataset in:
-  - **Excel** format for manual review and editing.
+- Cleaned dataset stored in structured S3 buckets.
-  - **CSV** format for lightweight sharing and further analysis.
+- profiling results for data insights and improved quality.
-  - **Parquet** format for optimized storage and use in advanced analytics tools.

----

 ## Descriptive Analysis